-If you’ve never done this before.
-Just place your dough ball on a flat surface and then press down on it with the heel of your hand.
-Then fold it over into a bit of a ball again and repeat with the heel of your hand once more.
-You’ve just kneaded your dough twice.
-Stop there because we really don’t want to over knead and that is the most common mistake I’ve encountered in people’s biscuits turning out flat.
+To knead your biscuit dough, you’re going to place the dough ball on the floured surface and press down on it with the heel of your hand.
+Fold it over into a ball again and repeat with the heel of your hand.
+Voila, you’ve just kneaded your dough twice and that’s all it needs.

-Now pat or roll that out with your hands back to the original 3/4 inch and gently shape it back into a rectangle.
+Now pat the dough out with your hands until it’s back to its original 3/4-inch size and gently shape it into a rectangle again.

 Now we’re ready to cut our biscuits.
-Most folks would use a biscuit cutter for this, but diehard southerners know one of the best way to do it is to use a swanky swig!
-Tin can is also acceptable as is a drinking glass.
-I used a smaller mouthed swanky swig because I prefer a bit smaller biscuits.
-I have small people in my house. 🙂
+Most folks would use a biscuit cutter for this, but diehard Southerners know one of the best ways to do it is to use a swanky swig!
+A tin can is also acceptable as is a drinking glass.

 A lot of readers have said that they cut their biscuits with pizza cutters and just do a grid pattern.
-This ends up with square biscuits but no wasted dough!
-I do this every now and then myself.
+This ends up with square biscuits but no wasted dough.
+I do this every now and then.